PengqianLiu/261fa25/06Midterm/README.md

 ![](./img/MusicalNote.png)

-It is recommended that your sketch uses basic primitive shapes, such as circle, ellipse, rectangle, square, triangle, and quadrilateral.
+It is recommended that your sketch uses b2d primitive shapes, such as circle, ellipse, rectangle, square, triangle, and quadrilateral.
 Once you are done with your design, take a picture and include it in your mid-term project folder for submission with the name `Phase1` in it.

 #### Sketch Requirements
 - Your sketch